Maceration and Aromatisation by Sonication

 • Solvent-free

-Flavouring and aromatising edible oils by ultrasonic maceration is a potent and rapid process to upgrade oils and produce so-called “gourmet oils”.
-With an broader range of flavours, ultrasonic aromatisation adds further value to oil products.
+Flavoring and aromatising edible oils by ultrasonic maceration is a potent and rapid process to upgrade oils and produce so-called “gourmet oils”.
+With an broader range of flavors, ultrasonic aromatisation adds further value to oil products.

 Industrial Ultrasonicators for Vegetable Oil Processing

-High-power ultrasonic processors are already widely used in the food industry to extract flavours and bioactive compounds, to emulsify oils with water-based liquids, or to homogenize various materials.
-For flavoured edible oils, the ultrasound-assisted extraction allows for the production of high quality oils with a intense, full flavour profile.
+High-power ultrasonic processors are already widely used in the food industry to extract flavors and bioactive compounds, to emulsify oils with water-based liquids, or to homogenize various materials.
+For flavored edible oils, the ultrasound-assisted extraction allows for the production of high quality oils with a intense, full flavor profile.
 At the same time, ultrasonic maceration and aromatization convinces as a fast, convenient, safe, and cost-effective method.

-For ultrasonically-assisted maceration, flavour extraction and aromatisation, whole spices (i.e. leaves, flowers, seeds, bark etc.), ground spices (i.e. powder), essential oils or oleoresin can be used.
+For ultrasonically-assisted maceration, flavor extraction and aromatisation, whole spices (i.e. leaves, flowers, seeds, bark etc.), ground spices (i.e. powder), essential oils or oleoresin can be used.

-Hielscher ultrasonics manufactures high-performance ultrasonic processors from lab and bench-top to full-industrial scale with the processing capacity of several tons per hour.
+Hielscher Ultrasonics manufactures high-performance ultrasonicators from lab and bench-top to full-industrial scale with the processing capacity of several tons per hour.

 The table below gives you an indication of the approximate processing capacity of our ultrasonicators: